The Marginal Effects of Ethereum Network MEV Transaction Re-Ordering: Network Concentration

 Prior to the Beacon merge, blocks were added by the miners.
 For the month leading up to the merge, August 14 to September 14, 2022, \citet{KapengutPoS} estimated the Herfindahl miner index at 1,245.
 Ethermine had the largest market share at 28.6\%.
 In the month following the merge, from September 16 to October 16, 2022, the Herfindahl index for the top 10 validators was 1,009, a 19\% decline in concentration.

 91.1\% of all blocks are completed by MEV agents.
 As for market share, the top three builders have 85.9\% of the market share of all blocks, and 86.8\% of the share of MEV.
 The Herfindahl index for the share of blocks is 3,186.
-This is 2.5 times more than the concentration of miners before the merge and a 300\% increase from the month after the merge.
+This is 2.5 times more than the concentration of miners before the merge and a 200\% increase from the month after the merge.
+Our empirical findings of increased network and MEV concentration coincide with the predictions of the theoretical model of \citet{Burian_MEV}.
+They propose a further separation of payload proposal following an execution tickets model.
+They note that when buyers are heterogeneous, execution tickets should become concentrated among buyers with low capital costs and high MEV extraction capability.

 The growing centralization of the Ethereum network remains a challenge for its developers.
 Our concerns go beyond that to look at the harms caused by the lack of time priority.